devsemilate/mydoirdhotpot/REAME.md

-My android applications is mix togerther in one app .
+My android applications is mixed togerther in one app .